opinionatedguide/opinionatedguide.github.io-src/content/opinionatedeng.md

 [TODO]

-Finite State Machines
+Finite State Machines, VHDL, Verilog, FPGA & CPLD internals
-# Chapter 29 - Let's make our own CPU
+# Chapter 29 - Let's make our own SOC

 Before we start, I'll warn you this isn't easy, but it's also not as bad as it sounds, and it's certainly not as [bad](https://www.youtube.com/watch?v=C8txvmXUIJQ&list=PL5cGwrD7cv8hK-qxPqRB25Dzs0BtLWhXz&index=141&t=0s) as it used to be